 Tony DeMars, BEA President

 Thanks to each of these BEA members for your continued service to academia and BEA.
-In closing, please email me and help identify a BEA member who deserves recognition in an upcoming President’s Corner.
+Best wishes to you and your family as we look to the new year as an opportunity to make our lives and our world better, and, as always, please email me and help identify a BEA member who deserves recognition in an upcoming President’s Corner.
 De brevitate vitae carpe diem.